dropps-io/leequid-contracts/audit_scoping.md

 ### Rewards

-The [Rewards](./contracts/tokens/Rewards.sol) contract is used to keep track of the rewards of each staker.
+The [Rewards](./contracts/tokens/Rewards.sol) contract is used to handle and keep track of the rewards of each staker, as well as the unstaked LYX.
+The address of the contract is being used for the withdrawalCredentials of the protocol validators.
+Stakers can claim their rewards (cash out or compound) directly in LYX on this contract, and claim their unstaked LYX (once ready).

 Fork modifications:
 - Solidity version from 0.7.5 to 0.8.20